How Military Veterans Can Stand Out in the Job Market

 Another report from LinkedIn found hiring managers struggled to find workers who had skills such as adaptability and emotional intelligence.
 Adaptability is especially important now given the uncertainty of the pandemic.
 Similarly, the need for businesses to balance productivity and efficiency with health and safety concerns has grown.
 According to the Syracuse University report, “The Business Case for Hiring a Veteran,” there’s a positive link between military experience and the ability to act in the face of uncertainty.

 The 2020 Workplace Learning Report found that 57% of learning and development leaders are focused on developing leadership skills in their workforce.
 The military provides veterans with many of these qualities.
 They include being dependable, taking responsibility for a variety of duties, holding yourself accountable for any missteps, and giving clear and detailed directions.
-Veterans know both how to take orders and follow through on them, and employers will value your ability to work in a team and take responsibility for your role.
+Veterans know both how to take orders and follow through on them.
+Meanwhile, employers will value their ability to work in a team and take responsibility for your role.

 The Syracuse report found that veterans are more skilled at organizing and defining team goals, identifying team member roles, and developing a plan of action.
 Whether you’re part of a construction crew, assembly line or kitchen staff, being a good teammate is valuable for any employer.
 The strongest teams work together to achieve the same goals and support each other.
 Being in the military gives you a great advantage with skills related to teamwork.